A key may refer to any of the following:

 1. When referring to a computer keyboard, a key is a single button on the keyboard.
 Letters, numbers, functions, and symbols are all represented on keys.
 For example, the picture shows the Windows key a keyboard key found on most keyboards today.

-- A listing of keyboard keys and their explanations.
+- Full list of keyboard keys and their explanations.

 - Not all keys on keyboard work.

 - Computer keyboard help and support.

 2. A key is also a tool used to lock and unlock a computer, computer drive or other computer related device.
 If you have lost the key to your computer device, Computer Hope cannot assist you with obtaining a new one.
 Contact the manufacturer of the product that is locked.

 4. The term key or keyed may also be used to describe a cable with physical dimensions that causes a cable such as a ribbon cable to be connected only one direction.
 In some rare cases this may prevent a cable from being properly connected to a drive.
 For example, the manufacturer of a floppy disk drive may have keyed their connection differently than the cable manufacturer has.
 In this situation, the user may either be required to purchase a different brand of cable or floppy drive, or modify the key on the cable.